 I don't have private health insurance can I still have surgery?

 Yes, you can still have surgery.
-Patients can choose to either self fund through their own means or access their superannuation through the ATO website This requires patients to apply via the ATO and MyGov websites requesting an early release of funds.
-Patients will need supporting letters, reports and documentation that our practice can supply to help with that process.
-You will also need supporting documentation from your GP.
+Patients can choose to either self fund through their own means or access their superannuation through the ATO website.
+This requires patients to apply via the ATO and MyGov websites requesting an early release of funds.
+Patients will need supporting letters and documentation that our practice can supply to help with that process.
+You will also need support letter from your GP.

 Please speak to our Practice Manager who will advise and assist you with any queries.